 Scope and Contents The approximately 80 letters, many of which were written at the battlefront, are detailed in their descriptions of camp duties, food and disease, building bridges and corduroy roads, rifle pits, marching and fighting.
 In one letter, George Quilty mentions the creation of a "colored regiment."
 Many of the letters from home to the Quilty brothers describe conditions in Vermont.
 Some of the battles mentioned in the letters include Antietam, Bull Run, Burkleysville, Williamsburg in the Peninsular...

 Scope and Contents Letters of several generations of a number of related Quaker families in Vermont: principally the Robinsons, who were early settlers in Ferrisburgh, Vt., and the Stevens family, who were early settlers in East Montpelier, Vt.
-Also the Hoag and Jewell family of Charlotte, Vt., the Byrds of Vergennes, Vt., and the Rogers family of Ferrisburgh.
-Also the Donaghy family, who came to Vergennes from Ireland during the Potato Famine and apparently changed their name to Donoway.
-The letters...
+Letters include the Hoag and Jewell family of Charlotte, Vt., the Byrds of Vergennes, Vt., and the Rogers family of Ferrisburgh.
+Additional letters are from the Donaghy family, who came to Vergennes from Ireland during the Potato Famine and apparently changed their name to...

 Scope and Contents Collection contains approximately 116 holograph letters, mostly written from New Bedford and Providence, with a few from the Midwest, all from 1860 to 1862.
 Letters are composed in ink, most retaining their original envelopes.
 The letters provide insight into the dynamics of the family and their core beliefs of charity and goodwill towards others as they struggled with the damage which was wrought upon their homes, businesses, and community.
 The family also discusses at length their attempts to...